LGBTQ rights in Jamaica: J-FLAG

 J-FLAG, the Jamaican Forum for Lesbians, All-Sexuals and Gays, was founded in December 1998, and operates underground and anonymously.
 It is the first LGBT human rights organization in Jamaican history, and its primary efforts include legal reform and advocacy, public education, crisis intervention, and support programs.

 Quality of Citizenship Jamaica

-Quality of Citizenship Jamaica (QCJ), founded by Jalna Broderick and Angeline Jackson in 2013, was an organization that works toward creating safe spaces to empower the LGBT community.
+Quality of Citizenship Jamaica (QCJ), founded by Jalna Broderick and Angeline Jackson in 2013, was an organization that worked toward creating safe spaces to empower the LGBT community.
 Its primary goal was to improve the lives of lesbian and bisexual women as well as transgender individuals, and part of the organization's vision was to enhance the healthcare opportunities for LGBT women and youth, specifically regarding mental health and HIV/AIDS awareness.
 In his visit to the University of the West Indies in Kingston, United States president Barack Obama stated about Jackson, Instead of remaining silent, she chose to speak out and started her own organization to advocate for women like her, and get them treatment and get them justice, and push back against stereotypes, and give them some sense of their own power.